railsadminteam/rails_admin/README.md

-You can specify a list of column that will be searched over (3) Belongs_to associations : will be searched on their foreign_key (:team_id) will be searched on their label if label is not virtual (:name, :title, etc.) you can also specify columns on the targetted table (see example) (4)
+You can specify a list of column that will be searched over (3) Belongs_to associations : will be searched on their foreign_key (:team_id) or on their label if label is not virtual (:name, :title, etc.) you can also specify columns on the targetted table or the source table (see example) (4)

     RailsAdmin.config do |config|
       config.model Player do